-It is a specialised facility dealing with agro-alimentary and non-alimentary goods.
-This terminal has a 750 m long wharf with an alongside depth of 12 m, spanning 150 thousand sq m.
+It is a specialized facility dealing with agro-alimentary and non-alimentary goods.
+This terminal has a 750 m long wharf with a depth of 12 m, spanning 150 thousand sq m.

 Port of Leixoes

-Leixoes port is one of the most important ports in Portugal.
-Situated on the river Douro on the western coast of the Iberian peninsula, it serves the northern region of the country by handling containerised cargo, conventional cargo, solid and liquid bulk and ro-ro and passenger vessels.
+Leixoes port is one of the essential ports in Portugal.
+Situated on the river Douro on the western coast of the Iberian peninsula, it serves the country’s northern region by handling containerized cargo, conventional cargo, solid and liquid bulk and ro-ro and passenger vessels.
 It is a multipurpose port facility that handles more than 20% of Portuguese international trade.

-More than 2500 vessels frequent the port annually while its cargo throughput is around 15,650,000 tonnes and it handles 450,000 TEU of containerised goods and more than 25,000 passengers.
+More than 2500 vessels frequent the port annually while its cargo throughput is around 15,650,000 tonnes, and it handles 450,000 TEU of containerized goods and more than 25,000 passengers.
 It can also accommodate the biggest carrier ships weighing more than 100,000 tonnes.

-Leixoes port has a north and a south container handling facility that became operational in 1999 and has been expanded considerably.
+Leixoes port has a north and a south container handling facility that became operational in 1999 and expanded considerably.
 The Northern terminal spans six hectares and has a 360 m long quay.
 It has an annual handling capacity of 250,000 TEUs and a storage capacity of 4000 TEUs.The Southern Terminal comprises a 540-meter long quay with alongside depth of 12 meters.
-Spanning 16 hectares, it handles 350 thousand TEUs per year and stores 15 thousand TEUs.
+Spanning 16 hectares, it handles 350 thousand TEUs annually and stores 15 thousand TEUs.

 Liquid Bulk Terminal

-This facility is dedicated to petroleum and its derivatives however there are numerous berths such as South Mole that handle liquid fuels, liquefied petroleum gas, asphalt, and molasses.
+This facility is dedicated to petroleum and its derivatives, however.
+Numerous berths, such as South Mole, handle liquid fuels, liquefied petroleum gas, asphalt, and molasses.

-It is 700 m long and constructed 15 m above sea level and is connected to Petrogal Refinery through a pipeline.
+It is 700 m long, constructed 15 m above sea level, and connected to Petrogal Refinery through a pipeline.
 The oil terminal contains three piers that handle crude oil, refined oil, liquified gases and aromatic goods.
 The piers can accommodate vessels weighing around 100,000 DWT.

-The Roll-on/Roll-off Terminal deals with weekly shipments of vehicles and heavy equipment and incorporates a storage area for 100 trailers.
+The Roll-on/Roll-off Terminal deals with weekly vehicles and heavy equipment shipments and incorporates a storage area for 100 trailers.
 The Passenger Terminal of the port covers 840 square meters.
 It has a 300 m long dock that can accommodate vessels 205 m long with an 8 m draft.

 Port of Setubal

 Setubal port lies on the estuary of the Sado river on the Atlantic coast of Portugal, some distance from Lisbon.
-Setubal is Portugal’s main port facility for handling ro-ro vessels followed by containerised goods, breakbulk and bulk cargo.
+Setubal is Portugal’s main port facility for handling ro-ro vessels, followed by containerized goods, breakbulk and bulk cargo.
 It also offers shipbuilding and ship repair facilities.

-The region’s fishing industry is also served by the port which has a naturally well-sheltered harbour with a deep and safe anchorage.
+The port also serves the region’s fishing industry, which has a naturally well-sheltered harbour with a deep and safe anchorage.
 It handles about 6,100,000 tonnes of cargo every year and around 20,000 TEUs.
 More than 1500 ships visit the port annually.
 The main cargo dealt at this port includes roll-on/roll-off cargo, container goods, cement, clinker, metal, copper and zinc concentrate, oil, gasoline etc.

 Multi-use Terminal Zone 1

-This facility handles roll-on/roll-off, solid bulk, and containers on its 864 m long wharf with an alongside depth of 9.5 m.
+This facility handles roll-on/roll-off, solid bulk, and containers on its 864 m long pier with a depth of 9.5 m.
 It also contains 2.1 thousand sq m of paved storage space.

 Multi-use Terminal Zone 2

-Comprising a 725 m long wharf, this terminal is equipped with a 50-ton capacity gantry crane and a post-Panamax gantry crane and has 1.6 thousand square meters of covered storage.
+Comprising a 725 m long wharf, this terminal has a 50-ton capacity gantry crane and a post-Panamax crane with 1.6 thousand square meters of covered storage.

 Setubal port has numerous terminals dedicated to private use by shipping companies.
-One such is the Terminal Secil, used by companies that transport cement, clinker and coal.
-This terminal has a 60,000 sq m of storage space.
-The Terminal da Uralada is dedicated to liquid bulk only such as alimentary oil and molasses and can accommodate huge ships weighing more than 50,000 DWT.
-Terminal Tanquisado handles combustible liquids and the Teporset Terminal specializes in clinker and cement.
+One such is the Terminal Secil, used by companies transporting cement, clinker and coal.
+This terminal has 60,000 sq m of storage space.
+The Terminal da Uralada is dedicated to liquid bulk only, such as alimentary oil and molasses and can accommodate huge ships weighing more than 50,000 DWT.
+Terminal Tanquisado handles combustible liquids, and the Teporset Terminal specializes in clinker and cement.

 Port of Sines

 Sines port lies on the western coast of Portugal, north of Sines bay and is a deepwater port that can receive the biggest ships.
 It has five terminal facilities for handling oil, petrochemicals, LNG, multipurpose, general cargo and containers.
 The port also includes a fishing harbour and a leisure marina.
-All the terminals are protected by breakwaters.
+Breakwaters protect all terminals.

 The Liquid Bulk Terminal has six docks and can receive vessels weighing 300,000 tonnes.
-The Petrochemical facility comprises two wharves to accommodate vessels carrying Propylene, Ethylene, Butadiene, ETBE, Ethanol, MTBE, Aromatic Compounds, Methanol.
-The multipurpose terminal handles general cargo and can accommodate ships weighing up to 200,000t DWT.
-The port also has a Natural gas terminal with a dock capable of handling tankers upto 220,000 m3.
+The Petrochemical facility comprises two wharves to accommodate ships carrying Propylene, Ethylene, Butadiene, ETBE, Ethanol, MTBE, Aromatic Compounds, and Methanol.
+The multipurpose terminal handles general cargo and can accommodate vessels weighing up to 200,000t DWT.
+The port also has a Natural gas terminal with a dock capable of handling tankers up to 220,000 m3.

 The port also has a container terminal that spans 42 hectares and has an annual cargo handling capacity of 2.4 million TEUs.
-This terminal is being expanded with the implementation of a port development project, that would increase the port’s storage area to 60 hectares and its annual handling capacity to 4 million TEUs.
+This terminal is being expanded by implementing a port development project that would increase the port’s storage area to 60 hectares and its annual handling capacity to 4 million TEUs.